garrotte13/TurretPod/faq.md

 1. _Equipment grid._
 Vanilla car and tank do not have equipment, it must be added by other mod.
 VehicleGrid or RampantArsenal will do it.
 Other vehicles usually have grids for equipment.

-1. _Electrical energy source and reserve in equipment._
+1. _Electrical energy source and battery in equipment._
-In vanilla it can be only solar panels and fusion reactor.
+For vanilla it can be only solar panels and fusion reactor.
 Other mods add other sources (some are breaking game balance).
 But personal battery is also a must here, because power consumption is not flat.
-Not enough power - pods won't reload.
+Not enough power - pods won't reload in time.
 Power is consumed when reloading only, not when shooting.
 Higher tier pods load more ammo at once, do it less often, but consume much more power.
+Therefore even powerful fusion reactor(s) will reload too slow without batteries.

 ## How it works